Robert Goff, Baron Goff of Chieveley: Leading cases of national significance

 This case caught national attention as part of the litigation flowing from Libya's nationalisation of its oilfields.
-Two years after British Petroleum had purchased a half-share of the Sarir oilfield from Nelson Bunker Hunt, Libya nationalised it.
-British Petroleum claimed that the contract had been frustrated, which would entitle it to compensation under the Law Reform (Frustrated Contracts) Act 1943.
+Two years after BP had purchased a half-share of the Sarir oilfield from Nelson Bunker Hunt, Libya nationalised it.
+BP claimed that the contract had been frustrated, which would entitle it to compensation under the Law Reform (Frustrated Contracts) Act 1943.
 The legal historian John Baker described the case as legally complex, "involving such vast fortunes that millions of dollars turned upon every nuance of meaning in the 1943 Act".
-Goff presided over the case in the High Court, holding that the contract had been frustrated and that British Petroleum was entitled to damages.
+Goff presided over the case in the High Court, holding that the contract had been frustrated and that BP was entitled to damages.
 Notably, Goff wrote the headnote himself, setting a precedent in law reporting.
 He also reworked parts of Goff and Jones on the Law of Unjust Enrichment to accommodate the judgment.